What Is the American Opportunity Tax Credit?

 The credit amount is equal to 100% of the first $2,000 of qualified expenses plus 25% of the expenses in excess of $2,000, with a maximum annual credit per student of $2,500.

-Calculating the American Opportunity Tax Credit
+How do you calculate the American Opportunity Tax Credit?

 Only one American Opportunity Tax Credit is available per eligible student each tax year.